 Research still cannot pinpoint why allergies happen to people.
 However, medical evidence points out to people having family histories of asthma, eczema, and allergies as those who are more prone to becoming allergic to something.

 The number of reported allergy cases keeps on increasing every year.
 Why this happens is also not that clear, but many believe in the so-called “Hygiene Hypothesis” theory.
-Its premise is that people nowadays are more predisposed to developing inappropriate immune responses to harmless substances simply because we are living in a cleaner environment and have the tools to become extremely clean at our disposal.
+Its premise is that people nowadays are more predisposed to developing inappropriate immune responses to harmless substances simply because we live in a cleaner environment and have the tools to become extremely clean at our disposal.

 We’ve been protecting ourselves from infections by being extremely clean.
-This results in a reduced exposure in both harmful and harmless substances.
+This results in reduced exposure to both harmful and harmless substances.
 This can send the immune system into overdrive.
 Now, when the body encounters a harmless substance, the immune system immediately reacts inappropriately, paving the way for an allergy.

 Here is a list of the most common allergic reactions prevalent in the EU today.

 Allergy symptoms greatly vary depending on the general triggering factor that caused it: